 Spouses cannot share the same individual Medigap plan and must each have separate policies.
 However, you might be able to qualify for a small discount if you and your spouse buy your Medigap policy from the same company.
 This will vary depending on the insurance provider, and insurance companies are not legally required to offer a spousal discount.
 Be sure to ask your plan provider about possible discounts when you enroll.

 Mistake #9: You don't check to see if you qualify for help to lower your Medicare costs

 Medicare and its many expenses (copays, deductibles, premiums, prescription drug costs, etc.) can be difficult for many people to pay.
-If your financial resources are limited, don’t forget to check with these financial assistance programs to see if you qualify for help with health insurance costs.
+Some of the financial assistance programs available to people with limited incomes and financial resources include:

 - Extra Help is a program that helps Medicare beneficiaries pay for their Part D prescription drug coverage.